Cincinnati Bengals vs. Las Vegas Raiders NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - Cincinnati has 11 wins against the spread in 17 games this year.

-- This season, the Bengals have just one ATS win in three games as a favorite of 5.5 points or more.

-- Cincinnati has hit the over in 44.4% of its opportunities this year (eight times over 18 games with a set point total).

-- The Bengals put up 27.1 points per game, comparable to the 25.8 per matchup the Raiders give up.
+- The Bengals score 27.1 points per game, comparable to the 25.8 per contest the Raiders allow.

-- Cincinnati is 8-1 against the spread and 7-1 overall this season when the team scores more than 25.8 points.
+- When Cincinnati puts up more than 25.8 points, it is 8-1 against the spread and 7-1 overall.

-- Cincinnati is 6-5 against the spread and 7-4 overall when the team amasses more than 337.2 yards.
+- In games that Cincinnati picks up over 337.2 yards, the team is 6-5 against the spread and 7-4 overall.

 - This year, the Bengals have turned the ball over 21 times, six more than the Raiders' takeaways (15).